mstrlaw/mstrlaw/src/posts/2022-05-02-on-systems-and-resilient-engineering-teams.md

 <br>

-There are practices that can help or hinder a team’s adaptability (and by that I mean increasing or reducing the speed of changing something and shipping it to production).
+There are practices that can help or hinder a team’s adaptability (increasing or reducing the speed of changing something and shipping it to production).
+Some times, this capability - or its limitation - is due to the perception of how crucial (read *sacrosanct*) some practice is to the whole.

 <br>